-"We're talking about Rock Star dogs!"
+We're talking about Rock Star dogs!"

 Many students get opportunities to work with organizations in other locations.
-Sean tells us about working with the Federal Emergency Management Agency (FEMA) in Virginia.

-Sean Mealin, PhD Student, and his guide dog Simba work with FEMA
+Sean Mealin tells us how he and his guide dog Simba work with FEMA.

 We've worked with FEMA and their search and rescue teams.
 There is a lot of interesting work where you outfit the dog with a miniature computer - that's how small computers are nowadays - and sensors.
 We can monitor the temperature and heart rate and respiration rate of a dog and make sure that the dog is healthy while working, because a lot of those dogs will literally work until they drop.